Again, I travel. Again, I walk with nature. Again, I seek.

 Photo of crest on the ground:

 After camping nearby, I finished the long drive to Southern California's Joshua Tree National Park.
 Over the next few days, I would stay in two different campgrounds in the park, the first being Black Rock Campground.
-After setting up my tent, I drove the dirt roads into Covington Flats, an area known having the park's largest Joshua trees:
+After setting up my tent, I drove the dirt roads into Covington Flats, an area known for having the park's largest Joshua trees:

 On a nature trail next to the campground, I made a rare sighting — a large desert tortoise: